-On client's end, versioning can be further narrowed down to a profile level - meaning
+On the client's end, versioning can be further narrowed down to a profile level.
+This means

 you can select the profiles for which versioning is enabled.
-Allowing users to create versions for certain types of files but not others.
+This allows users to create versions for certain types of files but not others.

 Follow the steps below to enable versioning on the client's end